Historical Sexual Abuse Victim Claims – How Much Compensation Could I Get?

 - What is historical sexual abuse?

-- Historical sexual abuse statistics
+- Historic sexual abuse statistics

-- Can you sue someone for molestation?
+- Can you sue someone who molested you as a child?

 - What is the criminal injuries compensation authority?

 - Historical sexual abuse against the workplace claims

 - Historical sexual abuse against the local authority claims

 - Historical sexual abuse against school claims

 - Historical sexual abuse against the church claims

 - Historical sexual abuse against the scouts